Bernedoodle is one of the most popular designer dogs in the US, the UK, Australia, and Canada, is a cross between the Bernese Mountain Dog and Poodle.

 Regular grooming:

 The low-shedding coat has many advantages but at least one disadvantage- regular grooming.
-A Bernedoodle dog usually sheds very little because of its curly coat, so you need to brush them regularly, or either they’ll have a matted or tangled coat.
+A Bernedoodle dog usually sheds very little because of its curly coat, so you need to brush them regularly, or they’ll have a matted or tangled coat.
 They should be brushed 3 to 4 weekly while professional grooming is needed every 2-3 months.

 Expensive: